Earth Sciences (ESCI)

 Credits: 4

 Provides a comprehensive overview of volcanic processes and their influences on planetary evolution and modern-day Earth systems.
 Lectures discuss the generation and properties of magma, tectonic setting of volcanism, eruption styles, volcanic landforms and products, monitoring of active volcanoes, volcanic hazards, and volcanism on other planets.
 Laboratory topics include modeling volcanic processes, hand-sample observation, topographic map interpretation, volcanographical data analysis, and two afternoon field trips.
 As volcanology is a rapidly developing field of active research, the course incorporates discussions of recent and emerging scientific papers from the literature and student-led updates of ongoing volcanic activity.
-Prereq: on year of calculus and one Earth Science course or permission.
-Special fee.
+One year of calculus and one course in introductory geology required.
 Lab.

 Grade Mode: Letter Grading